-Subsequent to December 31, 2021, the Company contributed \$557,712 to Fly Away Parking.
+During the quarter ended March 31, 2022, the Company contributed \$557,712 to Fly Away Parking.
 The Company does not expect an additional contribution will be made as the Joint Ventures have been restructured for cost and debt servicing.

 Private Placements